 Cornell faculty visit Keystone throughout the semester to lead educational modules and direct field work.

-- Neema Kudva - City and Regional Planning, NFLC Lead Faculty member
+- Neema Kudva - City and Regional Planning, NFLP Lead Faculty member

 - Steven Wolf - Natural Resources

 - Lucinda Ramberg - Anthropology and Feminist, Gender, and Sexuality Studies

 - Review the information on the Education Abroad Office’s Get Started page for important considerations on academics and finances, and a guide to next steps.

 - Find answers on the Education Abroad FAQ and resource pages for Cornell study abroad policy, health, and safety updates.

 - Still have questions?
 Visit the Get Advice page and learn how to connect with an Education Abroad Advisors.

 - Want to keep up to date with Cornellians Abroad?
 Follow Education Abroad on social media, @cornelliansabroad, @CornellEducationAbroad